devtools::install_github('joon3216/funpark')

 data(femsmoke, package = 'faraway')

-is a response variable having 1 if the person is rich and 0 otherwisegender
+is_richis a response variable having 1 if the person is rich and 0 otherwisegenderis a categorical variable with two categories:MorFcriminal_recordis also a categorical variable:yesif the person has one, andnootherwise

 set.seed(1024)